strikeedeals/selltics/README.txt

 This is the project for Selltics.
 Framework Used : Play 1.2.4
-Database Used : in memory DB
+Database Used : in memory DB for local and Postgress DB for Heroku

-Instructions for checking out and deploying to appengine.
+Instructions for checking out and deploying to Heroku

-use GAE-module 1.1 for deploying to appengine, the same is mentioned in dependencies.yml

-- play-> gae 1.1

-1) Download play framework 1.2.1 from www.playframework.org
+1) Download play framework 1.2.4 from www.playframework.org

-2) unzip the framework to play-1.2.1 directory and call it PLAY_HOME
+2) unzip the framework to play-1.2.4 directory and call it PLAY_HOME

 3) set your PATH env. variable point to PLAY_HOME